Atari Jaguar: Development

-The Jaguar was developed by the members of Flare Technology, a company formed by Martin Brennan and John Mathieson.
+Both the Jaguar and Panther were developed by the members of Flare Technology, a company formed by Martin Brennan and John Mathieson.
 The team had claimed that they could not only make a console superior to the Genesis or the Super NES, but they could also be cost-effective.
-Impressed by their work on the Konix Multisystem, Atari persuaded them to close Flare and form a new company called Flare II, with Atari providing the funding.
-Flare II initially set to work designing two consoles for Atari.
-One was a 32-bit architecture (codenamed Panther), and the other was a 64-bit system (codenamed Jaguar).
-Work on the Jaguar design progressed faster than expected, so Atari canceled the Panther project to focus on the more promising Jaguar.
+Atari was impressed by Flare's work on the Konix Multisystem, and persuaded them to close Flare and form a new company called Flare II, to be funded by Atari.